 b.
-Recovery of the Analyte from the Medium
+Recovery of the analyte from the medium

 During the course of method development experiments, the ability to recover the analyte from the sampling medium should be determined.
 A suggested experiment to accomplish this entails the fortification of sets of 6 samplers with amounts of analyte equivalent to sampling concentrations of 0.1, 0.5, 1.0, and 2.0 (or higher) times the exposure limit for a minimum of 4 h at the typical sampling rate used for that type of sampler.
 If the analyte has a ceiling or short-term exposure limit, the amount of analyte fortified should be adjusted for the shorter sampling time required for this type of exposure limit.
-If the sampler has a backup section, then a like number of separate backup sections should be fortified with amounts of analyte equivalent to 25% of the amount fortified on the front sections of the samplers, since this amount has been used to characterize the breakthrough limit of useful samples [2].
+If the sampler has a backup section, then a like number of separate backup sections should be fortified with amounts of analyte equivalent to 25% of the amount fortified on the front sections of the samplers, since this amount has been used to characterize the breakthrough limit of useful samples [Streicher et al. 1994].
 Samples (and backup sections) should be prepared for analysis and analyzed according to previously determined procedures.
 Results of these analyses should be expressed in terms of estimated percent recovery according to the following formula:

-Percent Recovery(est.) $$\frac{\text{(Amount of analyte found on sampler)}}{\text{(Amount of analyte fortified on sampler)}} \times 100\%$$
+Percent Recovery ${(est.)} = \left[\frac{Amount of analyte found on sampler}{Amount of analyte fortified on sampler}\right] \times 100 \%$ sample, these solutions should be recapped after the initial analysis, if possible, and reanalyzed on the following day using fresh standards.

 After initial analyses of the samples, the samples should be resealed and analyzed on the following day, if possible.
-If the sample workup procedure results in a solution of the sample, these solutions should be recapped after the initial analysis if possible and reanalyzed on the following day using fresh standards.
+If the sample workup procedure results in a solution of the

 The recovery of the analyte should be calculated for the primary and backup media in the sampler.
 Although complete recovery of the analyte from the sampler is most desirable, at a minimum, the estimated recovery of the analyte from the primary collection medium should be greater than or equal to 75% for concentrations equivalent to sampling 0.1, 0.5, 1.0, and 2.0 times the exposure limit.
-If recovery varies with analyte loading, results should be graphed as recovery versus loading during calibration of the method, so that appropriate correction can be made to sample results, as long as recovery is greater than 75% [3].
+If recovery varies with analyte loading, results should be graphed as recovery versus loading during calibration of the method, so that appropriate correction can be made to sample results, as long as recovery is greater than 75% [Melcher et al. 1978].
 If estimated recovery does not exceed 75%, the method is not suitable for monitoring at this limit.

 Estimated recovery from any backup media should be noted so that appropriate corrections can be applied if breakthrough of the sampler has occurred during sampling.
 The recovery of the analyte from the medium in the backup section of a sampler may be different from that of the front section, since the backup section of a sorbent-based sampler usually contains only half of the sorbent of the primary section.
-If the same volume of desorption solvent is used for both the primary and backup sections of the sampler, the desorption equilibrium can be shifted, since the backup section is being desorbed by twice the volume (i.e., on a mL solvent/mg sorbent basis) [4].
+If the same volume of desorption solvent is used for both the primary and backup sections of the sampler, the desorption equilibrium can be shifted, since the backup section is being desorbed by twice the volume (i.e., on a mL solvent/mg sorbent basis) [Saalwaechter et al. 1977].